 Examples include: responsible beverage service training through TIPS (Training for Intervention Procedures); law enforcement training through Advanced Roadside Impaired Driving Enforcement (ARIDE); educating parents about the health and safety risks of providing alcohol to you through programs such as Parents who Host Lose the Most; and educating youth on use of texting tip lines, such as Safe2Tell.

-Alternatives – Activities that provide for the participation of target populations in activities that exclude alcohol, tobacco, and other drug use.
+Alternatives – Activities that encourage participation of target populations in activities that exclude alcohol, tobacco, and other drug use.

 Examples include: alcohol-free drop-in activities, after-prom events.